bjrjk/bjrjk/README.md

 An undergraduate CS student at Beijing University of Technology(BJUT) .

-Interested in various fields, including but not limited to Software Engineering, Network and Information Security, Computer-Aided Design of Digital Circuit, etc.
+Interested in various fields, including but not limited to Software Engineering, Network and Information Security, Computer-Aided Design of Digital Circuit (Verilog, HLS), etc.

 🏠Blog (Chinese): [https://renjikai.com](https://renjikai.com)